From zero surgeries to candidates for exotic definite four-manifolds: A general RBG construction

 Suppose for a contradiction that $\phi$ is not even, and that there is some homeomorphism $\Phi:X(K)\to X(K')$ extending $\phi$.
 Let $W$ denote the 4-manifold obtained from $X(K)$ by attaching a 0-framed 2-handle along $\mu_K$ followed by a 4-handle, and observe that $W$ has even intersection form.
 Define $Z:=X(K')\cup_\phi -X(K)$, which has odd intersection form by hypothesis.
 Observe that $\Phi$ gives a natural homeomorphism from $W$ to $Z$, a contradiction. \end{proof}

 \begin{remark} We emphasize that Theorem \ref{thm:Boyer} only shows that a particular boundary homeomorphism does not extend, \emph{not} that the traces are not homeomorphic.
-Indeed, there are for example boundary homeomorphisms $X(U)\to X(U)$ that don't extend to trace homeomorphisms \cite{gluck}. \end{remark}
+For example, there exist boundary homeomorphisms $X(U)\to X(U)$ that don't extend to trace homeomorphisms \cite{gluck}. \end{remark}

 We observe that the knots whose 0-surgery admits an odd homeomorphism are somewhat restricted.

 \begin{lemma} If a homeomorphism $\phi:S^3_0(K)\to S^3_0(K')$ is odd then $\Arf(K)=\Arf(K')=0$. \end{lemma}